[Exclusive] EU report on Turkey includes possible tourism sanctions

 But any sanctions should be progressively dialled up in a "reversible" way "in order to adapt to the situation".

-The first step would be "additional listings" of Turkish businessmen or officials involved in the gas operations.
+A first step would be "additional listings" of Turkish businessmen or officials involved in the gas operations.

-And the next steps would be "to include legal entities" or "further restrictions on EU-Turkey economic cooperation", such as European Investment bank lending.
+And next steps would be "to include legal entities" or "further restrictions on EU-Turkey economic cooperation", such as European Investment Bank lending.

 But no matter how Erdoğan behaved, the European Commission, which co-wrote the report, was to "rapidly prepare options for continued funding for refugees and host communities in Turkey", on top of the €6 billion paid out in recent years.

-"We have a genuine self-interest to build on the success stories of the last years," the report said, noting that just 25 people crossed the Aegean to Greece last year, compared to thousands before an EU-Turkey migrant deal.
+"We have a genuine self-interest to build on the success stories of the last years," the report said, noting that just 25 people a day on average crossed the Aegean to Greece last year, compared to thousands before an EU-Turkey migrant deal.

 Meanwhile, if things went well, the EU should restart talks on "modernisation and expansion of the scope of the current EU-Turkey Customs Union", the report added.

-It should also help Turkey to meet conditions for visa-free travel and resume frequent "high-level talks", which had dwindled to just a handful of meetings a year on bare essentials, such as counter-terrorism.
+It should also help Turkey to meet conditions for visa-free travel and resume frequent "high-level talks", which had dwindled to just a handful of meetings a year.

-But Europe ought to give carrots only in return for "concrete steps" on resolving irritants, the EU officials warned.
+But Europe ought to give carrots only in return for "concrete steps", the EU officials warned.

 And one such step would be "that Turkey would without any further delay restart the process of returns from the Greek islands, starting with the 1,450 returnees whose legal appeals are exhausted".